‘No ordinary case’: Federal prosecutors seek 11 years in prison for Jasiel Correia

 FALL RIVER, Mass.
-(WPRI) – In a scathing sentencing memorandum, Massachusetts’ top federal prosecutor called for former Fall River Mayor Jasiel Correia to spend more than a decade behind bars for fraud and extortion.
+(WPRI) — In a scathing sentencing memorandum, federal prosecutors in Massachusetts called for former Fall River Mayor Jasiel Correia to spend more than a decade behind bars for fraud and extortion.

 The memo, filed Friday in federal court, asked a judge to sentence Correia to 11 years in prison with an additional 24 months of supervised release.
 It also requests Correia pay $298,190 in restitution to SnoOwl investors and another $20,473 to the IRS, and a forfeiture of another $566,740.

-A jury convicted Correia, 29, of 21 criminal counts in May; and acquitted him on three counts of bribery, extortion and conspiracy.
+A jury in May convicted the disgraced 29-year-old politician of 21 criminal counts, but acquitted him on three counts of bribery, extortion and conspiracy.
 He was released on bail with an ankle monitor pending sentencing on Sept.
 20.

-The initial case against Correia stemmed from his former start-up SnoOwl, which prosecutors said he used to solicit money from investors, only to spend it on a “lavish lifestyle.”
-The former mayor was also convicted of extorting four separate businessmen who sought to open marijuana stores in Fall River, but needed a letter of non-opposition from the mayor before they could proceed.
+The initial case against Correia stemmed from his former tech startup SnoOwl, which prosecutors said he used to solicit money from investors, only to spend it on a “lavish lifestyle.”
+The former mayor was also convicted of extorting four businessmen who sought to open marijuana stores in Fall River but needed a letter of non-opposition from the mayor before they could proceed.

 In his memo, Assistant U.S. Attorney Zach Hafer wrote, “This is no ordinary case.”